-Your hot water heater is probably the most underestimated system in your home.
-Think about it – without your water heater, you couldn’t have any of these perks:
+The water heater is probably the most underestimated system in your home.
+Seriously – without a water heater, you couldn’t have any of these perks:

 - Warm showers